yclas/guides/docs/Payment-set-up-payment-gateways.md

 ## Payment methods:

+### Paypal

+To accept Paypal payments you need to  **set up a Paypal account**,  **enable Instant payment notifications**  in your PayPal account (Seller Preferences -> Instant payment notifications), enter your website URL (http://example.com) into the Notification URL field and then input the paypal e-mail in its designated box in your website admin panel:

+**Paypal account:**  Input here your Paypal email
+**Sandbox:**  Enable testing mode

 ### Alternative payment:

 Here you can choose a page that you created to pop up when a client clicks on alternative payment, we added this in case you needed to charge clients in another way so you can create a page with the instructions and it will pop up.